 You can use RPA robots to integrate with remote systems that cannot be accessed any other way, to deliver quick automation to satisfy an immediate need, or to allow members of staff to create their own ad-hoc automation.

-Using RPA can result in:
+Using Robotic Process Automation can result in:

 RPA robots follow rules.
 They follow the rules faithfully, without tiring and are not subject to human error.